gayeongpark/gayeongpark.github.io/_posts/2024-10-06-DOCUMENTATION-AND-PROCESS.md

 ### Key metrics

-- Mean Time to Repair (MTTR) : Measures the average time it takes to repair a device or service after a failure.
+- **Mean Time To Repair (MTTR)** : Measures **the average time it takes to repair** a device or service after a failure.
 A lower MTTR indicates better availability.
+(Time to fix)

-- Mean Time Between Failures (MTBF) : Measures the average time between failures.
+- **Mean Time Between Failures (MTBF)** : Measures the average time between failures.
 A higher MTBF means greater reliability.
+(Gap between failures)

-- Maximum Tolerable Downtime (MTD) : The longest time a business or system can be down without causing significant damage to operations.
+- **Maximum Tolerable Downtime (MTD)** : The longest time a business or system can be down without causing significant damage to operations.
 This varies across different organizations and functions.
+(Max downtime allowed)

-- Recovery Time Objective (RTO) : The target time to restore normal operations after a disruption.
-For instance, using backup generators or battery systems can achieve short RTOs, even zero for power recovery.
+- **Recovery Time Objective (RTO)** : The duration of time and a service level within which a business process must be restored after a disaster in order to avoid unacceptable consequences associated with a break in continuity.
+(Target time to recover)

-- Recovery Point Objective (RPO) : The longest period of time that an organization can tolerate lost data being unrecoverable.
+- **Recovery Point Objective (RPO)** : The interval of time that might pass during a disruption before the quantity of data lost during that period exceeds the Business Continuity Plan’s maximum allowable threshold or tolerance.
+(Max data loss limit)

 ## Redundant Site Considerations